 It can sometimes be hard to tell if a hermit crab is dying.
 For example, molting behaviors can resemble death.
-You need to be certain that your hermit crab is dying before you do anything.
+You need to be certain that your hermit crab is dying before taking action.

 Why Would a Hermit Crab Die?